pybliometrics-dev/pybliometrics/docs/configuration.rst

 .. code-block:: none

     [Directories]
-    AbstractRetrieval = YYY/.scopus/abstract_retrieval
+    AbstractRetrieval = PPP/.scopus/abstract_retrieval
-    AffiliationSearch = YYY/.scopus/affiliation_search
+    AffiliationSearch = PPP/.scopus/affiliation_search
-    AuthorRetrieval = YYY/.scopus/author_retrieval
+    AuthorRetrieval = PPP/.scopus/author_retrieval
-    AuthorSearch = YYY/.scopus/author_search
+    AuthorSearch = PPP/.scopus/author_search
-    CitationOverview = YYY/.scopus/citation_overview
+    CitationOverview = PPP/.scopus/citation_overview
-    ContentAffiliationRetrieval = YYY/.scopus/affiliation_retrieval
+    ContentAffiliationRetrieval = PPP/.scopus/affiliation_retrieval
-    ScopusSearch = YYY/.scopus/scopus_search
+    ScopusSearch = PPP/.scopus/scopus_search
-    SerialTitle = YYY/.scopus/serial_title
+    SerialTitle = PPP/.scopus/serial_title

     [Authentication]
-    APIKey = XXX
+    APIKey = XXX, YYYY,

-where YYY refers to `~/` and XXX refers to your API Key.

-Simply edit this file to change constantly

-* ... your API key
+        ZZZ

+where PPP refers to `~/` and XXX, YYYY and ZZZ refer to your API Keys, of which you can register 10 for your account.
+To make pybliometrics replace a depleted key with a random one of the others, separate keys on a comma.
+Multi-line statements are allowed as long they are indented.

-* ... the paths where `pybliometrics` should cache downloaded files (`pybliometrics` will create them if necessary)
+Simply edit this file to change the paths where `pybliometrics` should cache downloaded files (`pybliometrics` will create them if necessary)

 Set-up
 ~~~~~~
-If the configuration file does not exist, `pybliometrics` will raise a warning.
-To generate the configuration file, issue the command
+If the configuration file does not exist, `pybliometrics` will prompt you to provide the configuration values.
+To enforce the process yourself, issue the command

 .. code-block:: python